pvega62/pvega62.github.io/samples/technical-writing/software/Pet-Store-API-Documentation-Sample.md

 # Introduction

  This document provides an API reference for a sample Petstore server.
-The requests found here can help developers make calls to the Petstore server to send or request data about any pets and/or orders entered into the system.
+The requests found here can help developers make calls to the Petstore server to send or request data about any pets and orders entered into the system.

-The Petstore API allows a developer to:
+With the Petstore API, a developer can:

  **Pets**
  - Create, read, update, and delete pets in the database.